sgpl/cs_basics_ruby/chapter7/notes_c7.md

 3. repeat step 2 for an additional n-2 times for the remaining n-1 numbers in the list.
 (After n-1 iterations, the nth element, by definition, is the largest and is in the correct location.)

+### formal definition: insertion sort algorithm.
+adding another deck of cards to pre-arranged deck of cards. start with one card, and place it in the right order. will always have sorted deck of cards.
+Step 1: Consider only the first element, and thus, our list is sorted.
+Step 2: Consider the next element; insert that element into the proper position in the already-sorted list.
+Step 3: Repeat this process of adding one new number for all n numbers.